blade3/BrixelCTF2020/OSINT/Manhunt #7/Manhunt #7.md

 this is the seventh part of the Manhunt series.
 Our first attempts to achieve this one is pivoting around the domain by using a whois tool or something but it didn't work.
 We tried to submit an email through the website, maybe it will send a template with his address.

-After using the form, the following text appears:
+After using the form, the following message appears:

 ```
 Thanks for contacting me, an e-mail is on the way with more details.